Aerosmith's Tyler falls, Paraguay concert delayed

 A man who identified himself as Gustavo Perez, a bellboy at the Bourbon hotel near Asuncion, told local radio that Tyler slipped when he was taking a shower and "had a nasty fall."

-Two years ago, Tyler broke his shoulder after falling off the stage during a concert in South Dakota, forcing the group to scrap the rest of its North American tour that summer and aggravating tensions within the band.
-[ID:nN06260972]
+Two years ago, Tyler broke his shoulder after falling off the stage during a concert in South Dakota, forcing the group to scrap the rest of its North American tour that summer.

-Tyler has signed up for a second season as a judge on the singing talent show "American Idol" and he published a memoir this year called "Does this Noise in My Head Bother You?"

 (Writing by Hilary Burke; Editing by Sandra Maler)